gvwilson/sensibleadventures/short-stories/arecibo.md

 There, there, and there---the observatory highlights sections of unit three's controls that have somehow been modified.

-"looks like a hardware hack," Red continues, fingers twitching as they dive deeper into the code.
+"looks like a hardware sab," Red continues, fingers twitching as they dive deeper into the code.
 "someone must have freaked a couple of chips on a delay to get around the checksums."

 "never mind how."
-Blue has sims running.
+Blue already has sims running.
 Event trees flourish, are pruned, flourish again.
 With overwhelming probability they reach the same conclusion.
-Unit three is falling out of an alignment that will take a decade to re-establish, and there is nothing they can do to stop it.
+Unit three is falling out of an alignment that took a decade to establish, and there is nothing they can do to stop it.

 "incoming," the observatory says needlessly.